trussworks/react-uswds/docs/design-pr-reviews.md

 ## Getting Set Up to Review PRs

+get added to the design group on github.
+This will tag designers for someone to review a PR if it has not been looked at by a designer.

 ### Github/Repo Access

 As part of onboarding, you join the contributors of the project.
 When you are added, you will suddenly start to get 1 million emails (approximately) every day from Github.
 We recommend turning off email notifications and using the Slackbot to get a daily digest of PRs that need a design review.